-Understanding how human infants develop
+Understanding how children develop

 This study aims to investigate the extent to which our developing fetus’ (32-34 weeks gestation) can remember familiar speech and voices that they hear in the womb.
 Both mothers-to-be and their partners will be asked to each read and record a short passage for ~ 10 minutes, which will be played every day for 2 weeks to the fetus.
 The mother-to-be will be asked to record the frequency and intensity of kicks from baby via an online survey.
 For any questions or to participate, please contact our MSc student Hope Butler: h.m.butler@lancaster.ac.uk